Species Profile

 How I helped track a whelping date using the pregnancy calculator

-In November 2025, a colleague's Labrador was confirmed pregnant after mating on October 18.
-They asked me to help figure out the expected whelping date and plan the whelping box setup timeline.
+A colleague's Labrador was confirmed pregnant a few months back after mating on October 18, and they asked me to help figure out the expected whelping date and plan the whelping box setup timeline.
 I used this calculator with the confirmed mating date to work out the due date range.

 The calculator returned an expected whelping date of December 19 to December 21, based on the standard 63-day canine gestation.
 According to the Merck Veterinary Manual's guide on canine parturition, whelping within 58 to 68 days of mating is considered normal.
 My colleague set up the whelping box on December 12 and the litter arrived on December 20, right in the middle of the predicted window.
 Five healthy puppies were born without complication.